shiffman/shiffman.net/a2z/05_textanalysis.md

 The above steps are repeated over and over again for all training documents.
 Once all the "training" files are read, the probabilities can be calculated for every word.

-Once we've gone through the process of counting the occurences in each category ('A' or 'B', spam or ham, etc.), we can the calculate the probabilities according to Bayes rule.
+Once we've gone through the process of counting the occurrences in each category ('A' or 'B', spam or ham, etc.), we can the calculate the probabilities according to Bayes rule.

 {% highlight javascript %}
 // Ok, assuming we have an array of keys